 Both parks are open 24 hours a day, 365-days a year.
 For a full guide to visiting, check out my complete Sequoia travel guide.

-4. Channel Islands National Park
+4. National Park Off the Coast of California: Channel Islands National Park

 Distance: 1.75 Hours from Los Angeles + ferry ride (1-4 hours depending on which island you visit)

-Channel Islands may be the most labor-intensive to get to out of all national parks near Los Angeles, but I can tell you, it is well worth the effort!
+Channel Islands may be the most labor-intensive to get to out of all national parks near Los Angeles, but I can tell you, it is worth the effort!
 The islands can only be reached by boat or plane, so driving to the harbor is only half of the battle.

 There are five islands to choose from, and each has it’s own specific charm.

 Anacapa Island is known for it’s sea caves.
 Santa Cruz, for its cliffs and canyons.
 Santa Rosa for its hiking trails.
 San Miguel for its indigenous animal life.
-And, Santa Barbara for water sports and its remote locale.
+And, Santa Barbara for water sports and the remote locale.

 You May Also Like: Southern California Bucket List Activities